Supercritical Liouville quantum gravity and CLE$_4$: The supercritical LQG disk and its coupling to CLE

 \section{The supercritical LQG disk and its coupling to CLE$_4$}

-In Section~\ref{sec-supercritical-disk}, we review the definition of the critical LQG disk (Definition~\ref{def-critical-disk}) and state our definition of the supercritical LQG disk (Definition~\ref{def-supercritical-disk}).
+In Section~\ref{sec-lqg-surface}, we review the definitions of LQG surfaces (Definition~\ref{def-lqg-surface}) and the critical LQG disk (Definition~\ref{def-critical-disk}).
+In Section~\ref{sec-supercritical-disk}, we state our definition of the supercritical LQG disk (Definition~\ref{def-supercritical-disk}).
 In Section~\ref{sec-cle}, we review some properties of conformal loop ensembles and state a precise version of Theorem~\ref{thm-main-intro} (Theorem~\ref{thm-cle4-coupling}).
 In Section~\ref{sec-cle4-coupling}, we define a coupling of the supercritical LQG disk with \emph{nested} CLE$_4$ (Definition~\ref{def-disk-cle4}) and prove that it satisfies a Markov property which is stronger than the property described in Theorem~\ref{thm-main-intro}.
 In Section~\ref{sec-comments}, we make some observations about our coupling and its relationship to other objects.
 In Section~\ref{sec-non-trivial}, we prove that in our coupling the CLE$_4$ is neither independent from nor determined by the supercritical LQG disk.